Digitalfire Ceramic Materials Database

 Several factors make this frit's chemistry so attractive:

--It has no alumina.
-That means that Al2O3 can be supplied by clay, giving the glaze better suspension and hardening properties.
+-It has almost no alumina.
+That means, as already stated, that Al2O3 can be supplied by clay, giving the glaze better suspension and hardening properties.
 Conversely, adding Frit 3134 to a recipe (to supply boron for example) does not require reduction of clay content.

 -It has high sodium.
 That means that it's presence enables reducing feldspar content which in turn provides even more opportunity to source Al2O3 from kaolin or clay.